Joachim Müncheberg: Battle of France

 Operating from Chièvres Air Base from 27 May 1940, Müncheberg claimed his fifth aerial victory over a Supermarine Spitfire on 29 May 1940.
 This achievement earned him the Iron Cross 1st Class (Eisernes Kreuz erster Klasse).
 At the time, III.
 Gruppe was providing fighter escort for Junkers Ju 87 "Stuka" dive bombers and Messerschmitt Bf 110 heavy fighters operating against the beachhead held by British Expeditionary Force (BEF) in the Battle of Dunkirk.
 Fighter Command recorded the loss of 10 fighters to Bf 109s on 29 May.
-On 31 May, Müncheberg claimed an unprecedented four Spitfires over Dunkirk, as the evacuation and battle of the port reached a climax.
+On 31 May, Müncheberg claimed an unprecedented four Spitfires over Dunkirk, as the evacuation and the battle of the port reached a climax.
 The last claim of the day was made against No. 609 Squadron.
 No. 609 Squadron reported two pilots killed and one wounded, though one of the dead pilots was killed in action with Heinkel He 111 bombers according to British sources.

 On 4 June 1940, III.
 Gruppe relocated to La Capelle near Boulogne.
 The second and decisive phase, Fall Rot (Case Red), of the Battle of France began on 5 June.
 Major (Major) Adolf Galland was appointed Gruppenkommandeur (group commander) of the III.
 Gruppe on 6 June and Müncheberg became his first adjutant.
 The Gruppe was again relocated on 13 June, this time to Les Thilliers-en-Vexin and on 17 June to Villacoublay near Paris.
 Müncheberg flew ground support missions against the retreating French forces at the time.
 France surrendered on 22 June 1940 and III.
 Gruppe of JG 26 "Schlageter" moved back to München Gladbach in Germany.
 In total, Müncheberg claimed eight Allied aircraft shot down during the invasion of France, including four on 31 May 1940, bringing his total to nine.
 The Gruppe then moved to Döberitz on 1 July to provide fighter protection for Berlin.
 The time was also used to repair and upgrade the Bf 109 E-3s to Bf 109 E-4s.